UzairKhan313/React-Foundamentals-Projects/README.md

 9. **navbar**: Basic navigation bar component.
 10. **sidebar**: Responsive sidebar component.
 11. **Grocery-Bud**: Grocery-Bud User can Add and Delete Items.
+12. **Strapi**: Simple a Modren header UI.
+13. **Cart**: A shopping Cart with use Reducer in which can increase or decrease the item and can also clear the cart.

 ## Getting Started